Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 {% include important.html content="When you delete an access token, you can't use any bearer tokens associated with the access token to authenticate to Qumulo Core." %}

-To delete an access token, use the `auth_delete_access_tokens` command and specify the access token ID.
+To delete an access token, use the `auth_delete_access_token` command and specify the access token ID.
 For example:

 ```bash
 $ qq auth_delete_access_token 1234567890123456789012